-Addiction is a many-faceted problem manifesting itself in many different ways.
-Alcoholic disease, addiction to medicines or drugs and various eating disorders as well as addiction to intangible things all fall under the general heading of addiction.
-The chronic advance of the addiction process poses particular problems in the counselling, supervision and treatment of addicts.
-Prevention of addiction is especially becoming more and more important.
+Addiction is a complex problem which manifests itself in many different ways.
+These include alcoholism, drug addiction, eating disorders as well as forms of addiction unconnected with substances.
+The chronic advancement of the addiction process poses particular problems in the counselling, supervision and treatment of addicts.
+Addiction prevention is an area of increasing importance.

-The increase in substance abuse and addiction is causing a rising need for trained people in the social, health and education systems, who in addition to being educated in medicine, psychology and social work are able to cope with the demands of addiction counselling and prevention and can introduce appropriate measures at various levels and at the earliest possible time.
+The rise in substance abuse and addiction means there is an increasing demand for highly-skilled professionals in the social, health and education systems – who in addition to an education which encompasses relevant areas of medicine, psychology and social work, are also able to cope with the demands of addiction counselling and prevention and can implement effective measures at various levels at the earliest possible stage.

-The course is carried out in collaboration with the ÖAGG (Austrian Working Group on Group Therapy and Group Dynamics) and the Anton Proksch Institute.
+The programme is taught in partnership with ÖAGG (Austrian working group on group therapy and group dynamics) and the Anton Proksch Institute.

 Anyone working in counselling and treatment whose work involves helping addiction sufferers, or dealing with their social environments.
 People who work in social or health services, or education, and are tasked with implementing addiction prevention measures, e.g. social workers, youth workers, psychologists, teachers, nursing professionals, probation officers, family support social pedagogues and law enforcement agency professionals.